Frequently asked questions here at The Awaiting Table Cookery School in Lecce, Italy.

 A: Our week-long classes for the school in Lecce begin Monday evenings at 7pm.
 Our courses at the castle meet in Lecce on Monday morning at 12 noon at Porta Napoli.
-All of this is well-spelled out in our Inner Sanctum.
+All of this is well-spelled out in our Student Services.

 In order to accommodate the additional travel to the castle, our castle courses begin earlier in the day.
 We suggest that all arrive in Lecce sometime on Sunday and spend the day around the city.
 If staying in a family-owned B & B, alert them to your arrival time.
 Arrive at Porta Napoli with your luggage.
-We’ll send it ahead and then go to la casa di Silvestro for an open house before heading down to the castle.
-We’ll eat lunch together before heading down.
+We’ll send it ahead and then go to la casa di Silvestro for an open house for a light lunch before heading down to the castle.

 Q: How and when do we meet?

 A: For our Lecce courses, we meet under the statue of Sant’ Oronzo at 7 pm, Monday night.
-We have maps in our Inner Sanctum, but it’s the city’s most obvious point.
+We have maps in our Student Services, but it’s the city’s most obvious point.

 For our castle courses, we meet at 12 noon at Porta Napoli, with our luggage, .
 We’ll load it into the luggage van and then visit the Lecce school for an openhouse, with local food and wines (a light lunch before Monday’s night’s welcoming feast at the castle).
 In either case, it’s on us.

-Q: Do we need to rent a car?
+Q: Do we need to hire a car?
 Can we arrive by car?